Carbon Markets Infrastructure (CMI) Working Group

 - “Guidance Note: Ecosystem Governance of Carbon Market Infrastructure” (to be released at SBSTA, June 2025)

-- “Guidance Note: Transaction Integrity and Information Security” to implement key recommendations of the Roadmap (to be released at SBSTA, June 2025).
+- “Guidance Note: Information Security and Transaction Integrity for Carbon Markets” to implement key recommendations of the Roadmap (to be released at SBSTA, June 2025).

-- “Guidance Note: Data and Systems Interoperability” to implement key recommendations of the Roadmap (to be released at SBSTA, June 2025).
+- “Guidance Note: Data and Systems Interoperability for Carbon Markets” to implement key recommendations of the Roadmap (to be released at SBSTA, June 2025).

 Currently, the Working Group has drafted the following documents:

-- Draft Preliminary Ecosystem Mapping.
+- Developed Preliminary Ecosystem Mapping.
 It can be found here: [link].

 For feedback, please contact climatewarehouse@worldbank.org.